 John Chambers adds the effective mutant masks to his repertoire and even takes his superlative work on the ape masks one step further in showing nude full body apes.
 The film cut costs by reusing sets from the original and shooting the dead city scenes on sets leftover on the Twentieth Century Fox lot from the musical Hello, Dolly (1969) and the results achieved are striking.
 The effects work, especially the matte work recreating the ruined city (which was economically conducted by using photographic cut-outs of the real New York City), is especially good.

 The other Planet of the Apes sequels are: Escape from the Planet of the Apes (1971), Conquest of the Planet of the Apes (1972) and Battle for the Planet of the Apes (1973).
 These were followed by the live-action tv series Planet of the Apes (1974), which was more interesting than many give it credit for, and the animated series Return to the Planet of the Apes (1975).
-Planet of the Apes (2001) was a remake of the original and was followed by the prequels Rise of the Planet of the Apes (2011) and Dawn of the Planet of the Apes (2014).
+Planet of the Apes (2001) was a remake of the original and was followed by the prequels Rise of the Planet of the Apes (2011), Dawn of the Planet of the Apes (2014) and War of the Planet of the Apes (2017).
 Behind the Planet of the Apes (1998) is a fascinating documentary about the making of the series.

 This was one of a handful of films made by director Ted Post.
 Post had begun directing in the days of early live television and worked on classic shows such as Gunsmoke, Perry Mason, Wagon Train, Rawhide and Peyton Place as well as classic genre anthology shows like The Twilight Zone (1959-63) and Thriller (1960-2).
 He directed such films as Hang ‘Em High (1968), the Dirty Harry sequel Magnum Force (1973) and Go Tell the Spartans (1978).
 Within genre material, Post also made the unusual alien visitors tv movie Night Slaves (1970), which also paired him with James Franciscus; the weird psycho film The Baby (1972); and the chemical warfare comedy Whiffs (1975).